mattcarlotta/nvi/README.md

 This `.nvi` configuration file attempts to give you the flexibility and ease-of-use of defining flags and arguments under an environment configuration.

-Therefore, while the config file parser is flexible, it is **NOT** a TOML-complaint parser and has some rules.
+Therefore, while the config file parser is flexible, it is **NOT** a [TOML](https://toml.io/en/)-complaint parser and has some rules.

 The configuration file must:
 - be named `.nvi`
 - not contain spaces within the `[environment]`'s name
 - not contain spaces within a `files` .env name nor within the `required` keys; instead, files/keys should use underscores: `example_1`
 - not contain comments after a configuration `key = value # comment` option
-- not contain empty lines between a config `key = value` option; empty lines after the last config option are okay
+- not contain empty lines between a configuration `key = value` option; empty lines after the last config option are okay
 - not contain multi-line arguments

-Click [here](envs/.nvi) to view valid vs invalid formatting configurations.
+Click [here](envs/.nvi) to view valid and invalid formatting configurations.

 ### Can I manually assign parsed ENVs to a process?